Inbound marketing represents a fundamental shift in outbound marketing tactics.

 So small inbound teams can focus on evergreen content that answers those questions.

 BrandExtract is a HubSpot-certified inbound marketing agency in Houston.
-While HubSpot isn’t the only provider, it’s BrandExtract’s preferred inbound marketing software.
+While HubSpot isn’t the only platform, it’s BrandExtract’s preferred inbound marketing software.

 We’ve been helping Houston companies with inbound marketing services and marketing automation.
 Check out our digital strategy case study to see the implementation.

-So if you’re interested in inbound marketing services in Houston, reach out for a demo.
+So if you’re interested in inbound marketing services, reach out for a demo.
 We’ll show you the ins-and-outs of the program and how you can increase sales and lead generation.